hoodiehq/hoodie-app-skeleton/README.md

 # Boilerplate for new Hoodie App

-You can start to build your app in a fingersnap.
+You can start to build your (mobile) app in a fingersnap.

 ## Installation